Tycho

 Signer private key was not provided.
 Skipping simulation/execution...

-If you would like to see the results for a different token, amount, or chain, you can set additional flags:
+If you want to see results for a different token, amount, or chain, you can set additional flags:

 export TYCHO_URL=<tycho-api-url-for-chain>